Trotskyism: Debated comparison with Stalinism

 In post-exile, Trotsky challenged claims from American socialist Norman Thomas that the Soviet Union would have been no better under his leadership.
 Trotsky countered that it was not a question of personalities but opposing, social interests represented by the bureaucracy and the working class.
-More specifically, Trotsky attributed the retraction of the progressive gains of the October revolution, the mass purge and Soviet foreign policy as seen in Spanish Civil War to the interests of the bureaucracy rather than the socialist proletariat or Bolshevik tradition.
+More specifically, Trotsky attributed the retraction of the progressive gains of the October revolution and the mass purge and Soviet foreign policy as seen in Spanish Civil War to the interests of the bureaucracy rather than the socialist proletariat or Bolshevik tradition.
 He asserted that the excessive form of totalitarianism under Stalinism would not have emerged under his variant of Bolshevism.
 Comparatively, he viewed his interpretation of Marxism to represent a political and moral regeneration of the Soviet Union against the Stalinist bureaucracy.

 Separately, Trotsky would defend his military decisions as necessary, making a comparison between his military endeavours with Abraham Lincoln's ruthlessness during the American Civil War.
 Deutscher drew attention to the fact that Trotsky preferred to exchange hostages and prisoners rather than execute them.
 He recounts that Trotsky had released General Krasnov on parole in 1918 after the Kerensky–Krasnov uprising during the initial stage of the Civil War, but the general would take up arms against the Soviets shortly afterwards.